Infotools Harmoni Discover lets you find stories in data faster by profiling the groups that matter and comparing them with others.

 Discover is a tool to profile a target group against a set of descriptor variables.
 It will show you which of these descriptors best describe your group and compare these with other groups.

-For example, Discover will give you a profile of, say, those who prefer your brand and then compare that profile with other brands.
-The descriptors you use to compare the brands might be demographic, psychographic, behavioral or some combination of all these.
+For example, Discover will give you a profile of, say, those who prefer your brand and then compare that profile with the same for all the other brands.
+The profile (or descriptors) you use to compare the brands might be demographic, psychographic, behavioral or some combination of all these.

-Discover will present a table view ranking the descriptors that most distinguish your target group from those not in the target group, i.e. the ‘rest’.
-It also sorts the groups across the table so that those (brands, say) that are most similar to the target one are closest and the ones that are most different are furthest away.
+Discover will present a table view with the variables that most distinguish your chosen group from the rest at the top.
+It also sorts the groups across the table so that those (brands, say) that are most similar to the one you’ve chosen are closest and the ones that are most different are furthest away.

 How does discover work?